WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: The Wasserstein Patch Prior

 It was shown that \eqref{WPP} outperforms state-of-the-art methods for superresolution of material images.
-However, it requires the minimization of the functional \eqref{WPP} for each high-resolution image $x$ we want to reconstruct from its low resolution counterpart, which is computationally costly.
-Therefore, in the next section we propose to learn a NN based on the above loss function and then to use this network to generate high resolution images in a fast way.
+However, it requires the minimization of the functional \eqref{WPP} for each high-resolution image $x$ we want to reconstruct from its low-resolution counterpart, which is computationally costly.
+Therefore, in the next section we propose to learn a NN based on the above loss function and then to use this network to generate high-resolution images in a fast way.

-Finally, we give the following remark which will be important when introducing WPPFlows in Section~\ref{Sec_UQ} and has a stochastic motivation.